Image source: pexels

 You may even wonder what to do with a totaled, flooded RV for the right reasons.
 Unfortunately, doing anything may prove difficult because the water within the RV can cause structural, electrical, and mechanical damage that might be nearly impossible to fix.
 In addition, a flooded RV depreciates way faster than an old or worn motorhome.

 In other words, you have two options.
 You can take the vehicle to the junkyard and be done with it, or you can sell it for cash to those who buy totaled RVs.
 The latter choice is better because you can recover some money fast instead of leaving your beloved motorhome in a landfill.
+Moreover, selling a junk RV for cash can save you the extra costs associated with towing an RV.

 Having a flooded RV on your hands can pose quite a challenge.
 You may want to attempt to dry out the camper, but in many cases, you will need to speak with your insurance agent about having it totaled.
 Unfortunately, water damage is the one thing that many RVs won't stand up against well.
 Luckily, most insurance companies will cover you in the event of flooding damage to your RV, and you can also take active measures to prevent damage.
 However, if a flood rendered your motorhome useless and unrecoverable, selling the junk RV might mitigate the problem.